davidmgreaves/MazeMaker/README.md

 ### Recursive Backtracking Algorithm
 This is the simplest of the algorithms to implement, and is my recommended starting point for anyone interested in attempting their own implementation.
 It also tends to be the most visually appealing with long passages and fewer dead ends than the other algorithms.

-To start with you will need to create a collection of floor tiles (or cells as I have named them in my code), each surrounded by four walls, and arrange them in a grid of columns and rows.
+To start with you will need to decide on a size for your maze in the order of x columns * y rows.
+Create a collection of floor tiles (or cells as I have named them in my code) totalling the product of x and y, each of them surrounded by four walls.
+Arrange them in an x by y grid- the resulting grid of gameobjects should looks similar to an egg carton when finished.
 Then a basic overview of the algorithm is as follows:

 1. Choose a random starting point from the collection of tiles, and add this tile to a collection of visited tiles for backtracking purposes.